Shrey-Khurana-1/EncryptSafe/README.md

 Features and functionalities implemented in the tool:
 Symmetric Encryption and Decryption, Key Management, File and Data Encryption, User-friendly Command-Line Interface, Password-based Encryption, Asymmetric Encryption and Digital Signatures

-In order to run this code you would need to install python and cryptography package
+Prerequisites-In order to run this code you would need to install python and cryptography package